Efficient Pauli channel estimation with logarithmic quantum memory: Introduction

 For learning Pauli error rates $\bm{p}$, there have also been several works providing algorithms~\cite{flammia2021pauli,flammia2020efficient} and lower bounds~\cite{fawzi2023lower} for adaptive and non-adaptive protocols.
 In this setting, whether quantum memory can yield advantages for this task, either in the number of measurements made or the number of queries to the unknown channel, remains open.
 We note that the task of Pauli error rate estimation is orthogonal to the thrust of our work.

-Finally, we note that our work is part of a larger body of recent results exploring how near-term constraints on quantum algorithms for various quantum learning tasks affect the underlying statistical rates, see e.g.~\cite{bubeck2020entanglement,chen2022toward,chen2022tight,chen2022tight2,chen2022exponential,chen2021hierarchy,aharonov2022quantum,fawzi2023quantum,huang2021information,huang2022quantum,fawzi2023lower}.
+Finally, we note that our work is part of a larger body of recent results exploring how near-term constraints on quantum algorithms for various quantum learning tasks affect the underlying statistical rates, see e.g.~\cite{bubeck2020entanglement,chen2022toward,chen2022tight,chen2022tight2,chen2022exponential,chen2021hierarchy,aharonov2022quantum,fawzi2023quantum,huang2021information,huang2022quantum,fawzi2023lower,liu2023memory}.
 A review of this literature is beyond the scope of this work, and we refer the reader to the survey~\cite{anshu2023survey} for a more thorough overview.

-\paragraph{Concurrent work.} During the preparation of this manuscript, we were made aware of the independent and concurrent work of~\cite{senruichen2023tight}, which also studied the complexity of Pauli channel eigenvalue estimation.
-Their main result is closely related to our Theorem 1: they show an $\Omega(2^n/\epsilon^2)$ lower bound for algorithms without quantum memory.
+\paragraph{Concurrent work.} During the preparation of an earlier version of this manuscript~\cite{chen2023futility} which is subsumed by the present work, we were made aware of the independent and concurrent work of~\cite{chen2023tight}, which also studied the complexity of Pauli channel eigenvalue estimation.
+Their main result is closely related to our Theorem~\ref{thm:AdaptConLow_informal}: they show an $\Omega(2^n/\epsilon^2)$ lower bound for algorithms without quantum memory.
 This result and our Theorem~\ref{thm:AdaptConLow_informal} are incomparable and offer complementary strengths.
 Our result holds for the full range of $\epsilon \in (0,1]$ whereas theirs holds for $\epsilon \in (0,1/6]$.
 On the other hand, their bound has a more favorable constant factor and applies to a more general family of \emph{classical-memory assisted} protocols.
-Lastly, we remark that Theorems~\ref{thm:AdaptConKLow_informal} and \ref{thm:UpperDistinguish_informal} are unique to our work.
+Lastly, we remark that our main result, the upper bound in Theorem~\ref{thm:ChanEstCon_informal}, is unique to our work, as is Theorem~\ref{thm:AdaptConKLow_informal}.